Shimizu-Technology/shimizu-order-suite/docs/paypal_integration_guide.md

 3. Unlike Stripe, PayPal doesn't use a "Webhook Secret" - instead, the **Webhook ID** is the key piece of information needed for verification.

-### 4. Configure Hafaloha Admin Settings
+### 4. Configure Shimizu Order Suite Admin Settings

-1. Log in to your Hafaloha admin dashboard
+1. Log in to your Shimizu Order Suite admin dashboard
 2. Navigate to "Settings" > "Payment Gateway"
 3. Select "PayPal" as the payment processor
 4. Fill in the following fields: